xperseguers/fitbit2garminconnect/README.md

 Easy!
 Straightforward!

-Hope you'll enjoy this project!
+Hope you'll enjoy this project, after all this was all about reverse-engineering the web UI of Fitbit and Garmin Connect :)

 Cheers

 Xavier